Let's talk about stepping - Suction Cups Under Your Feet

 Here is a really easy way to feel the effects of having a hollow under your foot.

 Stand with your feet shoulder width apart.
 Press one foot into the floor.
+Notice how you created tension in your body.
 Can you feel the muscles in the leg tightening?
 Are you able to root?
+Is your breathing shallower?
 Does the leg and foot feel constricted as if energy cannot pass through?
 Now, relax the foot and create a hollow by letting the toes touch the floor.
 Is your leg relaxed?
 Can energy flow through your foot and leg?
 Can you sink your foot so it roots?
-Which way gives you more balance?
-If you’re very sensitive, then notice that the way you breath will change between the two ways of using your feet.
+Which way is more balanced?
+Observe how your breathing changes.

 Activity 3: